JamesYang007/autoppl/README.md

 Users interface with the inference methods via model expressions and other configuration parameters for that particular method.
-Hence, the inference algorithms are completely generalized to work for any model, so long as the model expression is properly constructed.
+Hence, the inference algorithms are completely general and work with any model so long as the model expression is properly constructed.
 Moreover, due to the statically-known model specification, algorithms have opportunities to make compile-time optimizations.